Abhaybsingh19w33/SAP/OData/18 Using POSTMAN for testing OData Services.md

 ![alt text](image-279.png)

-Go to the Authorization tab and select the option – ‘Basic Auth’.
+Go to the Authorization tab and select the option – 'Basic Auth'.

 ![alt text](image-280.png)